 Quick Facts About Darjeeling First Flush Tea

-It can be overwhelming when you step into a tea shop and notice the countless classifications of tea.
+It can be overwhelming when you step into a tea shop and notice the many classifications of tea.
 Who knew there are so many?
-But once you learn some of the basic tea terms, you’ll be able to decipher what each classification means.
+But once you learn some of the primary tea terms, you’ll be able to decipher what each classification means.

 In the world of premium or designer teas, understanding Flush is an excellent place to begin.
 In the most basic sense, a tea flush refers to the tea-growing season.